WheelerLab/px_his_chol/README.md

 * 22_GEMMA_wrapper_admixture_mapping.py: uses local ancestry as a dosage to run an ancestry-by-ancestry level admixture mapping analysis

-* 23_split_haplotype_file.py: MOSAIC input with all haplotypes is too large, so this program chunks the ~24k haplotypes into 12 equal chunks for an easier time on the memory
+* *23_split_haplotype_file.py: MOSAIC input with all haplotypes is too large, so this program chunks the ~24k haplotypes into 12 equal chunks for an easier time on the memory

+* 24_BIMBAM_to_PX_dosages.py: converts from BIMBAM format (comma delimited) to PrediXcan dosage format

 *depreciated and not used for final analysis